alvadorn/docker-hugo/README.md

 # Docker Hugo

-This image is a build of (Hugo)[https://gohugo.io].
+This image is a build of [Hugo](https://gohugo.io) with extended options.

-It is available on https://hub.docker.com/r/alvadorn/hugo
+It is available at https://hub.docker.com/r/alvadorn/hugo

 ## How to build

-To build this image, do:
+To build this image, do the following:

 ```sh
 HUGO_VERSION=<version> make build-only-hugo